neimasilk/modern-kata-kupas-paper/paper-draft.md

-# **Revisiting Rule-Based Indonesian Sub-word Separation for Enhanced LLM Performance and Low-Resource NLP**
+# **Enhancing Indonesian NLP: Rule-Based Morphological Segmentation with ModernKataKupas for LLMs and Low-Resource Settings**

 ## **Chapter 1: Introduction**